-Julian Nyarko is an assistant professor at Stanford Law School who applies tools from natural language processing and machine learning to legal research questions.
+Julian Nyarko is an associate professor at Stanford Law School who applies tools from natural language processing and machine learning to legal research questions.
 This full-time research fellowship provides opportunities to assist Professor Nyarko in his research.
 The fellowship is aimed at recent graduates who are considering entering a graduate degree program (Ph.D. / JD) in the near future.
-The inaugural fellow will be moving on from this fellowship to begin a Ph.D. at MIT after this summer.
+The inaugural fellow began a Ph.D. at MIT after the fellowship.

-- Development of methodology and best practices to employ word embedding models for hypothesis testing in the social sciences
+- Development of methodology and best practices to employ language models for hypothesis testing in the social sciences

 - Legal document parsing and segmentation